segmentio/errors-go/README.md

 # errors-go [![CircleCI](https://circleci.com/gh/segmentio/errors-go.svg?style=shield)](https://circleci.com/gh/segmentio/errors-go) [![Go Report Card](https://goreportcard.com/badge/github.com/segmentio/errors-go)](https://goreportcard.com/report/github.com/segmentio/errors-go) [![GoDoc](https://godoc.org/github.com/segmentio/errors-go?status.svg)](https://godoc.org/github.com/segmentio/errors-go)

+> **Note**
+> Segment has paused maintenance on this project, but may return it to an active status in the future.
+Issues and pull requests from external contributors are not being considered, although internal contributions may appear from time to time.
+The project remains available under its open source license for anyone to use.

 ## Motivations

 Error management in Go is very flexible, the builtin `error` interface only